jiyu3/DR/README.md

 Of course there are not a few exceptions.
 Actually Japanese anime is almost free(Officially it's illegal, it's easy to find anime broadcasting website with great Google search engine).
 Nevertheless, they earn moderate money.
 If the anime get famous because of free-illegal-broadcasting, derivative products(anime goods, manga, and so on) are also sold well.
 And they can grant character's license to other companies with charge.
 What we call license business; anime works as advertising.

 But their are the problem.
-First, licenser have to have facility and organization to make producsts and  managing license.
+First, licensor have to have facility and organization to make producsts and  managing license.
 Most artists and small companies can't afford to own/buy them.
 Secondary, Japanese anime industry is actually shrinking; totally losing is more than gaining; not sustainable.
 These are why other industries don't imitate this model.

 Of course, some organizations try to make solution.
 I surveyed most of them, only to understand they're out of style; they're [proprietary](https://en.wikipedia.org/wiki/Proprietary_software).
 Who is willing to submit to specified organization?